jsmith/relar/app/README.md

 # App

-The RELAR mobile app and website.
+The Relar mobile app and website.

 ## Development